lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/face_detection_tutorial/step_3/Readme.md

 ### enqueue()

-Check to see that the age and gender detection model is enabled.
-Also check to make sure that the number of inputs does not exceed the batch size.
+A check is made to see that the age and gender detection model is enabled.
+A check is also made to make sure that the number of inputs does not exceed the batch size.

 ```cpp
     void enqueue(const cv::Mat &face) {